 Where can we go?

 The operation area of the vessel is smooth waters only which you can go up the passage in a northerly direction as far as Lime Pocket (past Mission Point) and as far south as the mouth of Moreton Bay.
 In good weather conditions (i.e winds < 10 knots and swell < 1m) the vessel is allowed around the bottom of the island including Red Beach.
 It would take approximately 2.5 hrs to arrive at Mission Point Camping grounds from the Bribie Kiosk.

-There are many places you can anchor up and take the dinghy to shore for a swim, or to have a cool drink at the Bribie Island Bowls Club, the Bribie Island Hotel, Toorbul Pub and Donnybrook Pub.
+There are many places you can anchor up and take the tender to shore for a swim, or to have a cool drink at the Bribie Island Bowls Club, the Bribie Island Hotel, Toorbul Pub and Donnybrook Pub.

 There are restaurants and fast food outlets located at Bongaree, Bellara, Kiosk, Toorbul & Donnybrook.

-You are allowed to moor infront of the new Sandstone Point Hotel but is not accesible by dinghy due to the amount of rocks in the area.
+You are allowed to moor in front of the Sandstone Point Hotel but is not accessible by tender due to the amount of rocks in the area.

-It is to be noted the houseboat is to stay anchored in deeper waters and the dinghy provided to be your transport from the vessel to shore.
-The houseboat is not allowed to be beached at any location along the Pumicestone Passage as the tides fall dramatically and quickly in the Passage you may find your self stranded for long periods of time (12hrs) and may incur a fee for the late return of the vessel, a fee for any damage incurred or an expensive rescue.
+It is to be noted the houseboat is to stay anchored in deeper waters and the tender provided to be your transport from the vessel to shore.
+The houseboat is not allowed to be beached at any location along the Pumicestone Passage as the tides fall quickly and dramatically resulting in the boat to be stranded for long periods of time (12 hrs) and may incur a fee for the late return of the vessel, a fee for any damage incurred or an expensive rescue.

 Maps are provided of the Passage to illustrate the areas the vessel can and can't go.